- VoIP gaming programs allow you to bypass the traditional phone network for a digital medium of communication.

 If you are looking for a reliable VoIP software for gaming, look no further as we took the liberty of doing some research to find the best VoIP software for gaming.

 If you’re looking for a good VoIP software, you might want to consider using Express Talk VoIP Softphone.
-This application works as a softphone and you can use it to call any other PC with softphone installed.
-Thanks to this application, you should be able to make free voice and video calls between computers.
+This application works as a softphone and you can use it to call any other PC with a softphone installed.

 Express Talk VoIP Softphone also has a built-in phone book so you can easily organize all your contacts.
-In addition to organizing your contacts, you can quickly call them right from the phone book.
 Another useful feature is full integration with Microsoft Address Book which will be quite handy to some users.

 The application also has some features that will enhance the call quality including the data compression, echo cancellation, and noise reduction.
 The software can be used with USB phones, but it also works with headphones, microphones, and webcams.